modotte/Enceladus/README.md

 ## Running

+1. Change directory into *Server* directory
-1. Generate SSL certificates first by running `sh generate_ssl.sh CERT_FILE`.
+2. Generate SSL certificates first by running `sh generate_ssl.sh CERT_FILE`.
-2. Change server credentials according to your setup in `config.ini` file.
+3. Change server credentials according to your setup in `config.ini` file.
-3. `dotnet run -p Server` or `./Enceladus` to start the server.
+4. `dotnet run` or `./Enceladus` to start the server.

 ## Testing